 Posted on: July 19, 2018, | By Mandy, WayKen Project Manager

 The world of product designs continues to experience innovative and revolutionary changes after regular time.
-Lifetime of products are getting shorter and so as expected in market.
+The lifetime of products is getting shorter and so as expected in the market.
 As a result, product manufacturers are moving away from mass production and changing their standards to low volume production.

-Low volume production or low volume manufacturing is different for different persons in manufacturing context.
-However, it usually means that the production of less than 10,000 parts or products per month.
-This is not exact figure, it can vary depending on different factors like size, geometry of part and different other factors.
+Low volume production or low volume manufacturing is different for different persons in the manufacturing context.
+However, it usually means that the production of fewer than 10,000 parts or products per month.
+This is not an exact figure, it can vary depending on different factors like size, the geometry of the part, and different other factors.

 2.Benefits of Low Volume Production

-Thinking of low production volume and manufacturing might give a sense that it is low profit that can’t give you enough profit as a mass production manufacturing can give.
+Thinking of low production volume and manufacturing might give a sense that it is the low profit that can’t give you enough profit as a mass production manufacturing can give.
 However it is opposite to it, producing less can benefit your business.
-As now market is growing towards new trends which demands low production volume.
-So, we have discussed below few benefits that can give you profit.
+As now the market is growing towards new trends that demand low production volume.
+So, we have discussed below a few benefits that can give you profit.

 2.1.Saves your money

-Low volume production usually means production of parts usually between 500 and 10000 and company of any size can make money with this range in small setup.
+Low volume production usually means the production of parts usually between 500 and 10000 and company of any size can make money with this range in a small setup.
 Low volume manufacturing is flexible because it allows you to quickly change your design or product size without altering the total number of products and without any loss.
 So companies can easily make money with this.
-If during the process, something goes off the line then you can easily made it again without any difficulty.
-3D printing is best process to create customized design to give flexible designs.
+If during the process, something goes off the line then you can easily make it again without any difficulty.
+3D printing is the best to process to create customized designs to give flexible designs.

 2.3.Give fast market